-Buildings designed for CSU adhere to the latest seismic requirements as detailed in Title 24 of the California Code of Regulations.
-CSU maintains a standing body of seismic experts collectively known as the Seismic Review Board to advise on earthquake related matters relative to its systemwide capital program.
-Each project is seismically peer reviewed by a member of this board as an additional measure beyond building code review that also occurs for each project.
+New and renovated buildings designed for CSU adhere to the latest seismic requirements as detailed in Title 24 of the California Code of Regulations.
+CSU maintains a standing body of seismic engineers collectively known as the Seismic Review Board to advise on earthquake related construction matters relative to its systemwide capital program.
+Each capital project involving structural elements is seismically peer reviewed by a member of this board as an additional measure beyond the building code plan check review that also occurs for each project.
 Seismic peer review is an objective technical review by an independent, knowledgeable reviewer experienced in the structural design, analysis and performance issues involved.
-The purpose of the seismic review is to assure project quality and provide a measure of additional assurance regarding the performance and safety of the completed project.
+The purpose of the seismic review is to assure project quality and provide a measure of additional assurance regarding code compliance, best practices and the performance and safety of the completed project relative to CSU standards.